stamkracht/g1b-tab/README.md

 G1B Tab Extension for Google Chrome

 Change your "New Tab" into an aesthetic digital piece of eye candy.
-Does not effect typical functionality of the search/address bar.
+Does not effect typical google search functionality on submit.
 Use backslash as keyword to trigger text animations.

 ----------------------------------------------------------------